couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4300-model-object.markdown

 #### Dynamic Subclassing and the CBLModelFactory

 So far, if you declare a property's type as being `BlogPost*`, the instantiated object is a BlogPost.
 But what if BlogPost has subclasses?
-In a tumblr-style app, there might be different types of posts, such as text, image, and video, differentiated by the value of a `type` property, and you want these to be instantiated as subclasses like `TextPost`, `ImagePost` and `VideoPost`.
+In a Tumblr-style app, there might be different types of posts, such as text, image, and video, differentiated by the value of a `type` property, and you want these to be instantiated as subclasses like `TextPost`, `ImagePost` and `VideoPost`.
 How do you tell the property which class to instantiate for which document when the property type doesn't narrow it down to one class?

-Enter the `CBLModelFactory`.
-This singleton object keeps a registry that maps document `type` property values to classes.
+The `CBLModelFactory` is singleton object keeps a registry that maps document `type` property values to classes.
 If at launch time you register the type strings and the corresponding `BlogPost` subclasses, then CBLModel will consult this when instantiating model-reference properties.
 So the value of the `post` property of a comment will be a `TextPost`, `ImagePost` or `VideoPost` depending on the document's type.

 <!-- Add an example of registering a document type here -->